CosmosDB/labs/dotnet/labs/03-querying_in_azure_cosmosdb.md

 ## JOIN within your documents

 Azure Cosmos DB’s JOIN supports intra-document and self-joins.
-Azure Cosmos DB does not support JOINS across documents or containers.
+Azure Cosmos DB does not support JOINs across documents or containers.

 In an earlier query example we returned a result with attributes of just the first serving of the food.servings array.
 By using the join syntax below, we can now return an item in the result for every item within the serving array while still being able to project the attributes from elsewhere in the item.